bglindner/CEE6720_BIO6720/lab02.md

 path/to/sample3.npo	sample3	color2
 path/to/sample4.npo	sample4	color2
 ```
 Note: be careful copy+pasting this -- it's better to re-create it yourself so that you know the whitespace is properly formatted as tabs.
 Keep the header names the same.
+You can use this opporunity to pick colors for your samples, to color them either individually or by group (i.e. season or year).
-4. Once your nonpareil jobs are finished, we can read our information in to `R`:
+3. Once your nonpareil jobs are finished, we can read our information in to `R`:
 ```
-module load R
+micromamba activate ./env
 R
+library("Nonpareil")
 # make sure your working directory is where you think it is!
 getwd()
-#
+# you should be in your ~/scratch/lab02 direcory.
 manifest = read.table(file="manifest.tsv",header=TRUE)
 files = as.character(manifest$files)
 labels= as.character(manifest$labels)
 colors= as.character(manifest$colors)
-library("Nonpareil")
-curves = Nonpareil.set(files,colors,labels,plot.opts=list(plot.diversity=False))
+curves = Nonpareil.set(files,colors,labels,plot.opts=list(plot.diversity=FALSE))
-pdf(curves, width=8, height=6)
 info = summary.Nonpareil.Set(curves)
 write.csv(info, "nonpareil_results.csv", row.names=FALSE)

+pdf("nonpareil_curves.pdf", width=12, height=6)
+Nonpareil.set(files,colors,labels,plot.opts=list(plot.diversity=FALSE))
+dev.off()
 ```
+4. Transfer both `nonpareil_results.csv` and `nonpareil_curves.pdf` to your local workspace.

 ## **Step 3:**
 Assessing beta diversity